perrybutler/WP-OAuth/README.md

 ![wpoa](http://files.glassocean.net/github/wpoa1.jpg)

-*The Your Profile page is users will manage their linked accounts:*
+*The Your Profile page is where users will manage their linked accounts:*

 ![wpoa](http://files.glassocean.net/github/wpoa2.jpg)